rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 day_of_week_groups = groupby(climate.temperature, :time => dayofweek)
 ````

 Or grouping by seasons, where we use the `Bins` function.
-The `Bins` function maps each lookup value into a named group based on the bin it falls into.
+The `Bins` function maps each lookup value into the bin it falls into.

 ````@example dimensionaldata_tutorial
 # Group by seasons DJF, MAM, JJA, SON: